3N4N/dsi_project/README.md

 For example,

-- add a2, a1, a0is a valid instruction;
+- `add a2, a1, a0` is a valid instruction;
-- whereas add a0, a1 is not a valid since it has twooperands instead of three, ref G
+- whereas `add a0, a1` is not a valid since it has two operands instead of three, ref G2
-- And add a3 a0 a1 a2 is not valid because of G
+- And `add a3 a0 a1 a2` is not valid because of G0
-- and dummy a0, a1, a2 is not valid, since the operatoritself is not a valid instruction, ref G
+- and `dummy a0, a1, a2` is not valid, since the operator itself is not a valid instruction, ref G1

 Ignore the line that starts with `#` sign.
 (Bonus: ignore rest of the line when you find a hash sign in the middle of the line)

 Please let me clarify this at the very beginning, solving the above problem is not the highest priority; we’re mostly interested to learn about your exposure to C++ domain.

 [A sample RISC v assembly blog for beginners][1]